myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-07-17T08:04:17.206Z
+>
+> I feel this is an organized act.
+I don't believe the average Japanese person is capable of running a mail server.

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-17T07:37:26.697Z
 >
 > You should not use it if you want a better life :)